 - Insurance policy (international health insurance) with a minimum medical coverage of not less than USD 50,000 (fifty thousand US dollars) during their intended duration of stay in Cambodia;

 For the COVID19 testing, it was not a difficult thing to do – the process was rather easy and convenient.
-I opt to do it at a private hospital near to the office as it is on my way and also it would be easier for me to follow up on the results.
+We opt to do it at a private hospital near to the office and also it would be easier for me to follow up on the results.

 At the end of the line, was where they actually do the test – sticking a cotton swab up my nose which was rather painful & uncomfortable.
 The other one sticking a cotton swab down my throat was uncomfortable but not painful.